KungoJung/algolia-tam-assignment/questions/questions.md

 Hello Marissa,

-I am sorry to hear you do not like the new dashboard design, and I will relay that feedback to the appropriate people.
+I am sorry to hear you do not like the new dashboard design.
+I will relay your feedback to the appropriate people.

-In the meantime, if deleting one index at a time is too slow, you can writing a script using our API to delete as many indexes as you need.
+In the meantime, if deleting one index at a time is too slow, it is possible to write a script using our API to delete as many indexes as you need.
 Here is an [example](https://www.algolia.com/doc/guides/sending-and-managing-data/manage-your-indices/how-to/delete-multiple-indices/?client=javascript) of how to do that.

 Please let me know if that is of any help.